felix-at-amalitech/terraform_ansible_lampstack/README.md

 # LAMP Stack on AWS with Terraform

 A complete 3-tier LAMP (Linux, Apache, MySQL, PHP) stack deployed on AWS using Terraform infrastructure as code.
+Application Running at [healthy fruits](http://52.17.99.30/)

 ## 🏗️ Architecture Overview